ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_pvc_config/README.md

-suite_manage_persistent_volume_config
+suite_manage_pvc_config
 ===
 This role extends support for configuring persistent volume claims for **Manage** application.

+!!! note
-**Note:** This role should be executed **after** Manage application is deployed and activated as it needs Manage up and running prior configuring additional persistent volume claims.
+    This role should be executed **after** Manage application is deployed and activated because it needs Manage up and running prior to configuring the additional persistent volume claims.

 The are two options to setup new Manage PVCS:

-- exporting Manage PVC's variables or;
+- Exporting Manage PVCs variables
-- loading Manage PVC's variables from a file.
+- Loading Manage PVCs variables from a file

 Role Variables
 --------------